UWTacomaLibrary/foundinghistories-dev/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the UW Tacoma: Founding Stories oral history project;Acknowledgement;Support Founding Stories" %}
+{% include feature/nav-menu.html sections="About the Founding Stories project;Credits &amp; Acknowledgement;Support Founding Stories" %}

-## About the UW Tacoma: Founding Stories oral history project
+## About the Founding Stories project

 <i>UW Tacoma Oral History: Founding Stories</i> aims to present a rich and complex history of UW Tacoma, which was established with tremendous community support.
 Its presence in downtown Tacoma has transformed the post-industrial neighborhood and invites inquiries into urban development; historic preservation; public higher education; and the relationships between people, communities, and institutions